tcouch/rsd-talks/rsd/experiences.md

 * Overengineered
 * Unmaintainable by the research group

-Research Software Developers
+Research Software Engineers
 ============================

-The Craftsperson And The Scholar
+The Craftsperson And The Scholar {.poster}
 ----------------------------

 ![](assets/scholar.jpg)

-Research Software Engineers
+Research Software Engineers {.poster}
 ----------------------------

 ![](assets/dilstein.png)